 We continued on, and the descent brought us to Sneem, a fun little town that is full of life.
 We definitely needed a full night’s sleep.
 Eight days of walking was starting to catch up with us.
 As much as we do enjoy a good night out, getting a good nights rest was vital for our success (and sanity) on this walking holiday.

 Lovely Towns Filled with Fun

 Leaving Sneem, we crossed farmland that brought us up the lower slopes of Knockanamadane.
 We then passed the Derryquin Estate.
 This estate once belonged to the landowning Bland family, who built the nearby Derryquin Castle.
-Leaving here, we then passed the Parknasilla estate, passing ponds and boggy land until we again reached the country roads that we were growing accustomed to walking.
+Leaving here, we then passed the Parknasilla estate, passing ponds and boggy land until we again reached the country roads along the Kerry Way that we were growing accustomed to walking.